tqa24/dllm/examples/bert/README.md

     --model_name_or_path "models/ModernBERT-large/alpaca/checkpoint-final" --chat True
 ```

-## BERT Chat
+## BERT-Chat
-Here we show the exact commands we use to train and interact with the BERT Chat models:
+Here we show the exact commands we use to train and interact with the BERT-Chat models:
 [`ModernBERT-base-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-base-chat-v0) and [`ModernBERT-large-chat-v0`](https://huggingface.co/dllm-collection/ModernBERT-large-chat-v0).
-For training curves and other details, please see [BERT Chat W&B Report](https://api.wandb.ai/links/asap-zzhou/101h5xvg).
+For training curves and other details, please see [BERT-Chat W&B Report](https://api.wandb.ai/links/asap-zzhou/101h5xvg).

 ### Training